The best way to start a career in any field is by joining a firm as an intern.

 This fund is created by accumulating money from various investors to invest in a company.

-Managers in a private equity firm have to actually sell their investment strategy to HNIs and other investment companies to attract more money to increase the value of that fund.
+Managers in a private equity firm have to sell their investment strategy to HNIs and other investment companies to attract more money to increase the value of that fund.

 But there are internships available for back end jobs in this profile.